sst/guide/_examples/how-to-use-queues-in-your-serverless-app.md

 const api = new Api(stack, "Api", {
   defaults: {
     function: {
-      // Pass in the queue to our API
+      // Bind the table name to our API
-      environment: {
-        queueUrl: queue.queueUrl,
+      bind: [queue],
     },
   },
-  },
   routes: {
     "POST /": "functions/lambda.handler",
   },
 });

-// Allow the API to publish the queue api.attachPermissions([queue]);

 // Show the API endpoint in the output stack.addOutputs({